Karla-Stein/sisters-in-cash/README.md

 - A sponsorship inquiry form for brands.
 - External resources to verify credibility.
 - A regular updated section highlighting upcoming events.
+- Images for the community section to visualise the vibe of the community.
+- A 404 page that clarifies a non existend link.
+- A Google map that helps understanding where the events take place.

 #### 3. Structure